About the Fund

 - Idea/solution: The creation of new tools, processes or techniques, or the adaptation of existing ones in new ways or new contexts.

 - Feasibility: The probability of success in testing the solutions and achieving the desired results, including potential risks.

 Please note that refugee/community engagement is not one of the evaluation criteria, but is looked upon very favorably, especially for submission under the ‘Inclusive Intelligence’ area of work.

 What are the reporting requirements like?

-We aim to keep the reporting requirements as light as possible so that your team can focus on testing the solution.
-We do expect continuous engagement with the Innovation Service and for the team to document progress against the Innovation Fund milestones using a number of canvases and templates we will provide.
+We aim to keep the reporting requirements as light as possible so that your team can focus on building its proof of concept.
+We do, however, expect continuous engagement with the Innovation Service and for the team to document progress against the Innovation Fund milestones using a number of canvases and templates we will provide.

 What do you mean by testing/experimentation?

 Please see our Innovation glossary for more information.